Moxtra/moxtra-meet-java-sample/Moxtra-Java-Sample-Code-SDK/README.md

 	Configure an application server like Tomcat or Weblogic etc. Please install maven if you haven't done it before.

-	The required dependencies have already been added in pom.xml
+	The required dependencies have already been added to pom.xml

 	Go to the same folder as pom.xml and run the following command: "mvn clean install".